JSystemsTech/AppFlow/docs.md

                   <h2 class="fs-auto-h6">Open App Container</h2>
                   <div class="col-xs-12">
                      <h2 class="fs-auto-xl">Container Size</h2>
-                     <p class="fs-auto-md text-color-light">By default the App elements when expaned use 100% of the space available in the tray but should you want to only use a portion of the space you can add a "app-open-{percent size}" class to the tray where the percent size ranges from 50 to 99.
+                     <p class="fs-auto-md text-color-light">By default the App elements when expanded use 100% of the space available in the tray but should you want to only use a portion of the space you can add a "app-open-{percent size}" class to the tray where the percent size ranges from 50 to 99.
 The expanded App element is centered in the tray element. <i>For reference this is similar to a Bootstrap Modal only contained within the Tray element.</i></p>
                      <h2 class="fs-auto-xl">Blured Background</h2>
                      <p class="fs-auto-md text-color-light">Assuming "app-open-{percent size}" is applied to the Tray Element, you can also choose to lighten or darken the Tray background behind the expanded App element by adding the following classes to the Tray element:</p>
                      <ul class="fs-auto-md">